Notes on the Geography of Northern India: Lucknow of the Nawabs

 Seen from the land side.

-It's difficult to photograph.
-Used for a time before 1947 as the United Service Club, it now houses India's Central Drug Research Institute.
+Used for a time before 1947 as the United Service Club, it now houses a research institute.

 The last of the palaces built by the nawabs was called the Kaiserbagh, or Caesar's Garden.
 This is the Chaulakhi Gate leading out of the palace grounds.